 Prize for the Most Promising Young Artist/s

 £1,000 to be awarded by the jury either to the most promising individual instrumentalist or to the most promising ensemble, specialising in baroque repertoire.
-To be eligible for the prize, an individual must be both an EU or UK national and an orchestral instrumentalist; an ensemble must consist of at least 50% EU or UK nationals and 50% instrumentalists.
-This prize is endowed by the EUBO Development Trust.’
+To be eligible for this prize, an individual must be both an EU or UK national and an orchestral instrumentalist; an ensemble must consist of at least 50% EU or UK nationals and 50% instrumentalists.
+This prize is endowed by the EUBO Development Trust.

 Please note that a condition of acceptance of any of these prizes is that the winners include mention of the competition and the relevant prize in their biographies and website for a minimum period of 5 years from the date of the competition.

 Ensembles (instrumental and/or vocal, in any combination) must have a minimum of three members.
 Soloists are not eligible.

 There is no restriction to the maximum number in the ensemble, but competitors should be aware that future professional viability may be limited for larger groups.

 All ensemble members must be adults, with individuals aged 36 years or under on 13 July 2024.
 The average age of the ensemble should be 32 years or under by 13 July 2024.
 Any calculated averages that are less than 33 (eg. 32.3 years, or 32.8 years) are acceptable.

 Competitors must perform repertory from the period ranging from the middle ages to the nineteenth century using historically informed playing techniques, instruments and stylistic conventions.